Admissible Banach function spaces and nonuniform stabilities: Abstract

 \section{Abstract}

-For nonuniform exponentially bounded evolution families defined on Banach spaces, we introduce a class of Banach function spaces, whose norms are uniquely determined by the nonuniform behavior of the corresponding evolution family.
-We generalize the classical theorem of Datko on these spaces.
+For nonuniform exponentially bounded evolution families defined on Banach spaces, we introduce a class of Banach function spaces, whose norms are completely determined by the nonuniform behaviour of the corresponding evolution family.
+We generalize a classical theorem of Datko on these spaces.
+In addition, we obtain new criteria for the existence of nonuniform stability.